Fonemine/documentation/cpq_admin.md

 ### Template Files
 ### Document Templates

-## CPQ Rules, Functions and Variables
+## CPQ Rules, Expressions, Functions and Variables

 Products and Quotes may have one or more rules that are used in **Configuration**, **Pricing** and **Approvals**.
 A rule specifies an automated action that should be performed on a product or quote when some event occurs on that product or quote.